Crowded Classrooms, Teacher Shortages – Demographic Changes Could Help Our Nation’s Troubled Schools, But Only If We Let Them

 Continue Reading

-How Covid, Climate, The Cartels Reshape U.S. Refugee Policy
+How Covid, Climate, and The Cartels Reshape U.S. Refugee Policy

 The coronavirus pandemic has had far reaching consequences for the global economy, obliterating millions of jobs.
 And it has affected developing countries disproportionately, setting back decades of progress.
 So, it’s hardly surprising that agents at the U.S.-Mexico border in 2021 have stopped people from more than 160 countries, a geography that roughly coincides with countries hard hit by the virus.